 There are several other issues that exist relating to the role of the prospect of deportation in sentencing, to which we now turn.

-No Discount for Offenders Without Visas
+No Discount for Offenders without Visas

 An issue that arises in the context of sentencing and deportation concerns how to deal with offenders who are not only non-citizens but also do not have a valid visa at the time of sentencing.
 In these circumstances, the risk of deportation at the expiration of the sentence should not mitigate penalty.
 This is because deportation is a natural consequence of the absence of a visa.
 The imposition and expiration of a sentence merely marks that point at which the deportation will occur.